dimajix/flowman/docs/setup/building.md

 ### Building for specific Java Version

-If nothing else is set on the command line, Flowman will now build for Java 11 (except when building the profile CDH-6.3, where Java 1.8 is used).
+If nothing else is set on the command line, Flowman will now build for Java 11.
 If you are still stuck on Java 1.8, you can simply override the Java version by specifying the property `java.version`

 ```shell
 mvn install -Djava.version=1.8